DannyGramowski/Bunch-A-Bets/README.md

 > NOTE: Please, no excess profanity here

 Avatar (any filename) **MANDATORY**
-This is a **MANDATORY** image file that will show up next to your cards.
+This is an image file that will show up next to your cards.
 It will show as a square in the final game, so any avatar that is not a square will be cropped.

 Particle (any filename)
 When you win a hand, particles will appear to celebrate your victory.
 You can optionally provide a custom image to appear instead of the default particles.